jacechua/regex/README.md

 # Regular-Expressions
-Sample code using regular expressions for data wrangling, also known as RegEx.
+Sample code using regular expressions (RegEx) for data wrangling.